weusethat/we-use-that/_posts/2012-08-05-metaoptimize.md

 We [Boilerpipe](http://code.google.com/p/boilerpipe/) a lot for extracting text from webpages.

 We deploy using [Fabric](http://docs.fabfile.org/).
 But we're exploring [Chef](https://github.com/opscode/chef) and [Puppet](https://github.com/puppetlabs/puppet/).
-Whichever has a better community, that's the one we will choose, since the feature sets are equivalent.
+We will choose whichever has a better community, since the feature sets are equivalent.

 We use [Mercurial](http://mercurial.selenic.com/) exclusively.
 Git is too arcane, and the functionality is equivalent.
 We interact with git repos using the [Hg-Git](http://hg-git.github.com/) plugin.

 We use [Ubuntu](http://www.ubuntu.com/) for run-of-the-mill systems, like EC2 instances which we tear down quickly.
 We use [Gentoo](http://www.gentoo.org/) for long-running experiment boxes (dedicated servers), because it's much easier to get state-of-the-art packages and control compile options.

 Our Q+A forum is powered by [OSQA](http://www.osqa.net), which is built on Django.
 OSQA is no longer actively maintained, and we are considering migrating the forum to [AskBot](http://www.askbot.com).
-Our company website uses [WordPress](http://wordpress.org/).
+Our company website runs on [WordPress.org](http://wordpress.org/).

 ##What software do you use to run your business?